twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_cls
 For addressable display consoles only.

 Clears the screen.
-That is, all character cells in the window are set to a space, their colors are reset to the current default colors (see `io_set_colors`).
+That is, all character cells in the console are set to a space, their colors are reset to the current default colors (see `io_set_colors`).

 ~~~
 #include <twr_io.h>